wenguangsun/wenguangsun.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an Associate Professor of Statistics at the USC Marshall School of Business's Department of Data Sciences and Operations.
+I am a Professor of Statistics at the USC Marshall School of Business's Department of Data Sciences and Operations.
 I completed my PhD in 2008 at the University of Pennsylvania under the supervision of Prof. T. Tony Cai.
 I obtained my undergraduate degree in 2008 at Peking University, China.

 My research focuses on Large-scale multiple testing, False discovery rate, Selective inference, Empirical Bayes and shrinkage estimation theory, and Statistical decision theory.